stelmanj/stelmanj.github.io/README.md

-# Julia Stelman
+# stelmanj.github.io

-Master’s student in Statistics at Carnegie Mellon University.
+Julia Stelman is a master student in Statistics at Carnegie Mellon University.
 Class of 2020.

 Seeking full-time positions as a data specialist.